MatthiasNickles/diff-SAT/README.md

 - Probabilistic ASP Intermediate Format (PASPIF) with a new probabilistic rule type

-Logic programs need to be grounded into ASPIF format before sending them to delSAT.
+Logic programs need to be grounded into ASPIF format before sending them to diff-SAT.
 For this, [Clingo](https://potassco.org/clingo/) or Gringo can be used as a grounder:

-    clingo myProbLogicProg.lp --trans-ext=all --pre=aspif > myDelSATInputFile.aspif
+    clingo myProbLogicProg.lp --trans-ext=all --pre=aspif > myDiffSATInputFile.aspif

-Observe that Clingo is used here only to generate the ASPIF form of the input program, not for solving; delSAT itself doesn't require Clingo or any other external Answer set, SAT or SMT solver.
+Observe that Clingo is used here only to generate the ASPIF form of the input program, not for solving; diff-SAT itself doesn't require Clingo or any other external Answer set, SAT or SMT solver.

-It is also possible to translate various other constraint and logic languages into ASPIF format and thus into a form delSAT can in principle work with (e.g., MiniZinc/flatzinc constraint satisfaction problem (CSP) or various action languages) - however, we haven't tested this yet.
+It is also possible to translate various other constraint and logic languages into ASPIF format and thus into a form diff-SAT can in principle work with (e.g., MiniZinc/flatzinc constraint satisfaction problem (CSP) or various action languages) - however, we haven't tested this yet.

 ##### Cost functions, parameter atoms and measured atoms #####

-A delSAT cost function is a user-specified differentiable function over so-called _measured variables_.
+A diff-SAT cost function is a user-specified differentiable function over so-called _measured variables_.
 Measured variables represent the frequencies of _measured atoms_ in the sample.

 Another important concept are _parameter atoms_ (the random variables in our approach).
 These are those atoms whose truth values